On the stability of persistent entropy and new summary functions for TDA: Background

 \section{Background}

-In this section, we give a quick overview about how algebraic topology is applied to data analysis and recall the definition of persistent entropy.
+In this section, we give a quick overview of how algebraic topology is applied to data analysis.
 An instructive book showing the main algebraic topology tools for data analysis is \cite{Computational}.
-A general introduction to algebraic topology can be found in \cite{Hatcher}.

-As explained in the introduction, to apply topological tools to data analysis, we first need to ``encode" the information provided by the data into a simplicial complex.
+As explained in the introduction, in order to apply algebraic topology tools to data analysis, we first must summarize the information provided by the data in a combinatorial structure, the simplicial complex structure being the most commonly used.
+Recall that an $n$-simplex is the convex hull of $n+1$ affinely independent points.
+A $0$-simplex is a point, a $1$-simplex is a segment, a $2$-simplex is a triangle, a $3$-simplex is a tetrahedron and so on.
+A simplicial complex is a set of simplices glued in a specific way.
+An abstract simplicial complex can be seen as a way of storing the combinatorial structure of a simplicial complex.

-\begin{definition}[Abstract simplicial complex] Let $S$ be a finite set.
-A family of subsets $K$ of $S$ is an abstract {\emph simplicial complex} if for every subsets $\sigma \in K$ and $\mu \subset S$, we have that $\mu \subset \sigma$ implies $\mu \in K$.
-A subset in $K$ of $m+1$ elements of $S$ is called an $m$-simplex. \end{definition} In other words, if two subsets of a simplicial complex $K$ have elements in common, then their intersection is a simplex in $K$ formed by these common elements.
+\begin{definition}[abstract simplicial complex] Let $X$ be a finite set.
+A family $K$ of subsets of $X$ is an abstract \emph{simplicial complex} if for every subsets $\sigma \in K$ and $\sigma' \subseteq X$, we have that $\sigma' \subset \sigma$ implies $\sigma' \in K$ (in other words, non-empty intersections of simplices in $K$ are also simplices of $K$).
+A subset in $K$ of $m+1$ elements of $X$ is called an $m$-simplex. \end{definition} When the finite set $X$ represents data, the geometrical structure of its associated simplicial complex can provide information about how the data is related.
+Usually, these relations are not equally significant so it is common to define an order in its simplices to represent their importance.
+This can be done implicitly using a filter function.

-This combinatorial object have a geometrical interpretation.
-Consider $S$ as a set of points of $\mathbb{R}^n$.
-Fix $m\leq n$.
-An $m$-simplex $\sigma$ is a subset of $m+1$ affinely independent points of $S$, denoted by $\sigma=\langle x_0,\ldots, x_m\rangle$.
-A $0$-simplex is a point of $S$, a $1$-simplex is a segment joining two points of $S$, a $2$-simplex is a filled triangle, a $3$-simplex is a filled tetrahedron and so on.
-When the finite set $S$ represents some data, its nature may establish some relation depending on the context.
-We can use this to enrich the information carried by the complex, using the concept of filtration.